I love to get email from readers. Here are answers to some questions I get asked regularly.

 - I started a great new blog!
 Can you add me to your blogroll?
 Instead of asking to be on the blogroll, send me a link to a thought-provoking or informative post once in a while.
 I’ll consider including it in one of my link roundups.
 Commenting with Commentluv also encourages my readers to visit your site, especially if you have a catchy title.

 - Can I write a guest post?
 Yes, I appreciate guest posts.
 But I rarely accept “pitches” for guest posts that have nothing to do with Judaism and Israel.
-Keep in mind that both the topic and your personal website (if you want a link back), should be appropriate for a Jewishly observant audience.
+Both the topic and your personal website (if you want a link back), should be appropriate for an observant Jewish audience.

 - Can I ask you a question about parenting/blogging/aliyah/breastfeeding/Judaism/cooking/schools/etc.?
 Yes.
 Keep in mind that I may turn your question into a blog post.
 I try to respond to all personal emails, but I have one request–acknowledge that you received my answer.
 And make sure to enter your email address correctly in the appropriate field, if you’d like a response.